pleszkowicz/github-repo-viewer/README.md

 Possible enhancements:

 - CSP
-- ideally, the authentication token should be stored eg. as http-only cookie
+- Ideally, the authentication token should be stored eg. as http-only cookie

 ## Architecture